 Celtic-Frisian heritage: There's no dealing with the Wheel of Fortune

-Exactly a year, in the Dutch late night talk show Pauw, former television presenter of the game show Wheel of Fortune, Hans van der Togt, told about his hard and miserable life in province Friesland.
-In this blog post we explain plain and simple it was Hans' pagan doom, or destiny, to end up in Frisia, despite the fact he was born in the south of the Netherlands.
+August 2016, in the Dutch late-night talk show Pauw, former television presenter of the game show Wheel of Fortune, Hans van der Togt, told about his hard and miserable life in province Friesland.
+In this blog post we will explain plain and simple it was Hans’ pagan doom or destiny to end up in Frisia, despite the fact he was born in the deep south of the Netherlands.

-Hans van der Togt, born in 1947, presented the game show 'Wheel of Fortune' (Rad van Fortuin) in the '90s.
+Hans van der Togt, born in 1947, presented the game show Rad van Fortuin ‘Wheel of Fortune’ in the ’90s.
 The show was immensely popular.
-Not only because of Hans’ beautiful female assistant Leontien Ruiters -who later married the famous Dutch singer Marco Borsato- but also because of Hans’ genuine show-master talents.
+Not only because of Hans’ beautiful female assistant Leontien Ruiters but also because of Hans’ genuine show-master talents.
 Really.
 Then he retired.

 After years of silence, August 23, 2016 he suddenly resurfaced on national television.
-In the popular talk show Pauw he told about his life in the tiny village of Achlum in province Friesland.
-A few days earlier he had given an interview in a Dutch newspaper about his lonesome life at the empty grasslands the last three years.
-He said he had left the big city of Amsterdam impulsively and bought a romantic house for "no money" in Friesland.
+In the popular talk show Pauw he told the public about his life in the tiny village of Achlum in province Friesland.
+A few days earlier he had given an interview in a Dutch newspaper about his lonesome life at the empty grasslands, the last three years.
+He said he had left the big city of Amsterdam impulsively, and bought a romantic house for the proverbial “no money” in Friesland.
 The first year he was euphoric.
-But then the ancient, harsh marshlands of Frisia hit him full in the face.
+Then the ancient, harsh marshlands of Frisia hit him full in the face.
 The long winters, the loneliness, the endless green.
-The grey rainy days.
+The rainy grey days.
 He started missing the city, missing Amsterdam.
 But, he had sold everything.